-- You do not need to wait for permission from the City before you get started. - If you are a renter or want to garden in front of someone else's property, the property owner must also complete the Registration Form. - You are responsible for mowing or maintaining the remainder of your boulevard in addition to the garden site.
-If you have a corner lot that the City typically mows, completing the Registration Form will help City staff know to avoid your garden. - Remember that the City and utility providers will need occasional access to your site to maintain trees, roads, and utilities.
+- If you wish to garden as a renter, you will need to obtain permission from the property owner. - You are responsible for mowing or maintaining the remainder of your boulevard in addition to the garden site. - Remember that the City and utility providers will need occasional access to your site to maintain trees, roads, and utilities.
 They are not responsible for damage to your garden site.